 Alternatively, relations might be interpreted literally, so that events are no longer triggered (in order that the time for an integration step is always the same, as needed for hard real-time requirements).
-However, even if relations do not generate events, when-clauses and operators edge and change should behave as normal.]
+However, even if relations do not generate events, when-clauses and operators edge and change should behave as normal.

-From the view of other partitions, the continuous-time partition is discretized and the discretized continuous-time variables have only a value at a clock tick.
+From the view of the clocked partition, the continuous-time partition is discretized and the discretized continuous-time variables have only a value at a clock tick.
 Therefore, such a partition is handled in the same way as any other clocked partition.
-Especially, operators such as sample, hold, subSample must be used to communicate signals of the discretized partition with other partitions.
-Hereby, a discretized partition is treated similarly as a clocked partition.
+Especially, operators such as sample, hold, subSample must be used to communicate signals of the discretized continuous-time partition with other partitions.
+Hereby, a discretized continuous-time partition is seen as a clocked partition.

-16.8.1 Clocked and Discretized Partitions
+16.8.1 Clocked Discrete-Time and Discretized Continuous-Time